shossain/smolagents/README.md

 🤗 **Hub integrations**: you can [share/pull tools to/from the Hub](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_hub), and more is to come!

-🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also supports models from OpenAI, Anthropic and many others via our [LiteLLM](https://www.litellm.ai/) integration.
+🌐 **Model-agnostic**: smolagents supports any LLM.
+It can be a local `transformers` or `ollama` model, one of [many providers on the Hub](https://huggingface.co/blog/inference-providers), or any model from OpenAI, Anthropic and many others via our [LiteLLM](https://www.litellm.ai/) integration.

-- 👁️ We even support vision models!
-Leverage this to build a web-browsing agent in [this tutorial](https://huggingface.co/docs/smolagents/examples/web_browser).
+👁️ **Modality-agnostic**: Agents support text, vision, video, even audio inputs!
+Cf [this tutorial](https://huggingface.co/docs/smolagents/examples/web_browser) for vision.

-🛠️ **Support for a wide range of tools**: you can use tools from [LangChain](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_langchain), [Anthropic's MCP](https://huggingface.co/docs/smolagents/reference/tools#smolagents.ToolCollection.from_mcp), you can even use a [Hub Space](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_space) as a tool.
+🛠️ **Tool-agnostic**: you can use tools from [LangChain](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_langchain), [Anthropic's MCP](https://huggingface.co/docs/smolagents/reference/tools#smolagents.ToolCollection.from_mcp), you can even use a [Hub Space](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_space) as a tool.

 Full documentation can be found [here](https://huggingface.co/docs/smolagents/index).